benauthor/wax/README.md

 than to type out all the brackets and quotes and crap.
 Ugh.

 This is still just a kernel of an idea.
+It does not actually work yet.
 Check back hourly for exciting updates!

 * * *